schema-repo/schema-repo/README.md

 ### Local File System Backend

 The local file system backend is a single node, persistent, implementation.
 For production usage, it is recommended to at least use this backend, and not the in-memory one, otherwise a server shutdown or crash will result in the loss of all of its state.

-This file-based backend, however, is not considered highly-available nor fault-tolerant, unless you can somehow set its storage path to be on a mounted file system that you would consider to be highly-available.
+This file-based backend, however, is not considered highly-available nor fault-tolerant.
+Even if you could somehow set its storage path to be on a mounted file system that you would consider to be highly-available, the current implementation establishes a lock in the file system for the whole duration of the schema repo's runtime, which fences out other instances from sharing the file system.

 In order to use the file-based backend, set these configuration properties: